Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 This ensures that matchups that are close together (even matches) have a uncertainty score, and matchups that are far apart (one-sided matches) are given a high uncertainty score.

-## The iterative paper distribution ILP model
+## The iterative matchup distribution ILP model

 For the ILP model we can reuse the decision variables and constraints from the non-iterative model.